-This is part 2 of my series about exponential technologies in healthcare.
+This post is part 2 of my series about exponential technologies in healthcare.
 Read part 1 here.

 The first complete human genome was sequenced by Craig Venter in 2001.
-The whole project has cost $3b, which translates to around $1 per base pair.
-In total it took over a decade to complete.
+The whole project cost $3b, which translates to around $1 per base pair.
+In total, it took over a decade to complete.

 Since then the cost per genome has fallen faster than Moore’s Law.
 In fact, it outpaced it by almost 3x.

-Today the cost of goods is only a couple hundred dollars, or 0.0000001 USD per base pair.
-And in a couple of years it might be below 100 USD in total, cheaper than many other routine medical tests.
+Today, the cost of goods is only a couple hundred dollars, or 0.0000001 USD per base pair.
+And in a couple of years, it might be below 100 USD in total.
+That would be cheaper than many routine medical tests today.

-This crazy development enables some very exciting and productive new things.
+This incredible development enables some very exciting and productive new things.

 Today care relies on averages that come from clinical trials.
 However, most people are not the average in some form.
-Being able to understand the genome of the patient might allow us to target the care exclusively to this one patient.
+Being able to understand the genome of one particular patient might allow us to target the care exclusively to this one patient.
 This is the promise of precision medicine.